NIFTy-PPL/J-UBIK/paper/paper.md

 parallel computing on clusters or GPUs.

 Building generative models with \texttt{NIFTy.re} for specific instruments and applications can be very tedious and labor-intensive.
-Here, \texttt{J-UBIK} comes into play, which adresses this challenge from two angles.
+Here, \texttt{J-UBIK} comes into play, which addresses this challenge from two angles.
 First, it provides tools to simplify the creation of new likelihood and prior models and acts as a flexible toolbox.
 It implements a variety of generic response functions, such as spatially-varying point-spread functions (PSFs) [@Eberle:2023] and